 - Supervillain Lair: The villainous Ogel's bases include Ogel Island (complete with greenhouses and the Ogel Control Center), the Goo Caverns, Deep-Sea Orb Factory and Ogel Underwater Base, Arctic Command Base, Volcano Island, Ogel's Sector 5 base, and Ogel's Mountain Fortress.

-- Take Over the World: Each of Ogel's three master plans ultimately have this as the goal.
+- Take Over the World: Each of Ogel's Evil Plans ultimately have world domination as the end goal.

 - Threatening Shark: In the videogame, some of Ogel's bases have shark-infested waters, and the mission is automatically failed if any agent falls in.
 In Mission Deep Sea, Ogel's forces included the Ogel Shark Sub, evoking the shark's iconic threatening shape in the form of a submarine.

-- Time Bomb: In Charge's training mission on the Alpha Team website, you have to diffuse a bomb before its timer runs out.
+- Time Bomb: In Charge's training mission on the Alpha Team website, he must defuse a bomb before its timer runs out.

 - Tracking Device: In the online game Ogel's Fortress, a Satellite Tracking Bug was attached to Ogel's Sky Spider to reveal the location of his real Mountain Fortress.

-- Transformation Sequence: In the online Mission Deep Freeze games, the first time you initiate a particular vehicle's Alpha Mode, it will undergo a Transformation Sequence.
+- Transformation Sequence: In the online Mission Deep Freeze games, the first time the player initiates a particular vehicle's Alpha Mode, it will undergo a Transformation Sequence.

-- Underwater Base: The Ogel Underwater Base and the Sea Colony 7 Science Center.
+- Underwater Base: The Ogel Underwater Base and the Sea Colony 7 Science Center are both located underwater.